The Eiger Sanction (1975) Cinema’s First Queer Canine D-

 Directed by and starring Clint Eastwood and based on the 1972 novel of the same name by Trevanian (the nom-de-plume of Rodney William Whitaker), the film is about Jonathan Hemlock (Eastwood), an art history professor, mountain climber, and former assassin (wow!) once employed by a secret government agency, who is blackmailed into returning to his deadly profession – and joining an international climbing team – for one last mission.

 Another example of Eastwood’s homophobia during his seventies heyday, FAGGOT may have had the last canine chuckle since all of those famously hyped Alpine scenes that followed his demise were a bore.
-Eastwood, the director, matured enough over the years to fashion a sympathetic is not altogether successful treatment of J. Edgar Hoover’s long-term relationship with Clyde Tolson in “J. Edgar.”
+Eastwood, the director, matured enough over the years to fashion a sympathetic, if not altogether successful, treatment of J. Edgar Hoover’s long-term relationship with Clyde Tolson in “J. Edgar.”

 NOW SHOWING ON AMAZON PRIME, APPLE TV+ AND YOUTUBE